michael-lehn/ulm-on-ice/README.md

 is the result after one and a half month brutal trial and error.
 So don't expect to find here good practise examples.

-Here some links to sites that help me to get started:
+Here some links to sites that helped me to get started:
 - [Project F](https://projectf.io)
 - [Verilator introduction](https://itsembedded.com/dhd/verilator_1/)
 - [SystemVerilog tutorial](https://www.chipverify.com/systemverilog/systemverilog-tutorial)